 HB 263 amends state law by removing the ban on the use of air, chemical or gas cylinder operated weapons as well as semi-automatic rifles.

 “One of my constituents from Elk County was the inspiration for this legislation,” Rep. Gabler said in a statement this week.
 “He brought to my attention how technology associated with air- and gas-powered rifles has improved to where they are viable, humane options for sportsmen.
 I appreciate the efforts of my Senate colleagues, who amended the original bill to add semi-automatic firearms for consideration.”

 Efforts to pass legislation overturning Pennsylvania’s prohibition of semi-auto rifles for hunting came up short in the two previous sessions.

-“Semi-automatic rifles simply give hunters a much greater ability to fire a timely and accurate follow-up shot, which can be the huge difference between wounding or quickly taking a game animal,” the NRA said in a statement.
+The measure signed into law this week was supported by the National Rifle Association.“Semi-automatic rifles simply give hunters a much greater ability to fire a timely and accurate follow-up shot, which can be the huge difference between wounding or quickly taking a game animal,” the NRA said in a statement.
 “Larger calibers, including the popular .30-06 and larger, generate significant recoil that some shooters may not handle well.
 Gas-operated semi-automatics have less recoil, making them more user-friendly.”